Making Exercise Healthy Medicine

 Sometimes, people go for surgery for the "bad disc."
 But their pain persists or returns because they never corrected the bad mechanics that caused the pain.
 Or they may herniate another disc for the same reasons they herniated the first one bad sitting and lifting and all the other bad habits that they did not easily change.

-What To Do Every Day To Stop Ruining Your Discs and Let Them Heal
+What To Do Every Day To Stop Causing Sciatica and Hurting Discs and Let Everything Heal

-- Lie face down, propped gently on elbows, several times a day.
-Don't force upward, just lie so that it feels better, not worse.
+- Lie face down, comfortably propped on elbows as above, several times a day.
+Don't force upward.
+POsition yourself so that it feels better, not worse.
 It should reduce the pain.
 If it makes you feel worse, don't do this, and check causes.
 If front hip tightness causes you to overarch the lower back when lying face down, stretch your front hip muscles with the lunge, described earlier (and other stretches in my Stretching Smarter book).
 More about why it hurts some people to lie face up or down in the article on Abs, Overarching, and Back Pain.

-Done right, lying face down slightly propped on elbows for a few moments unloads the discs, and helps you feel better.
+Done right, lying face down slightly propped on elbows for a few moments unloads discs and helps you feel better.

 This is not a fix for discs - all your daily life movement is the fix.